blakeblackshear/frigate/docs/docs/guides/getting_started.md

 #### Prepare installation media

 1. Download the small installation image from the [Debian website](https://www.debian.org/distrib/netinst)
-1. Flash the ISO to a USB device
+1. Flash the ISO to a USB device (popular tool is [balena Etcher](https://etcher.balena.io/))
 1. Boot your device from USB

 #### Install and setup Debian for remote access

+1. Ensure your device is connected to the network so updates and software options can be installed
+1. Choose the non-graphical install option if you don't have a mouse connected, but either install method works fine
 1. You will be prompted to set the root user password and create a user with a password
 1. Install the minimum software.
 Fewer dependencies result in less maintenance.
    1. Uncheck "Debian desktop environment" and "GNOME"